 Work is a big part of your life.
 You spend a lot of time there and most or all of your other commitments and activities are dependent on the earnings it delivers.
 So, it’s important that you feel secure about your position, satisfied with the conditions under which you are employed and confident that you are being treated fairly.

-At Morrisons, we understand that whatever the circumstances, when you have problems at work you want them resolved quickly and cost-effectively.
-Our Employment Law Team comprises experienced specialists and is recognised by both the Legal 500 and Chambers & Partners.
-We have dealt with situations similar to yours many times, but will always deliver pragmatic advice based on your individual case.
+Our team of employment solicitors have dealt with situations similar to yours many times, but will always deliver pragmatic advice based on your individual case.
 We will explore your options with you and help you to determine a course of action that is best for you and your circumstances.

 We also recognise that value for money is also a concern for you, so we provide estimates and updates to help you to project manage costs effectively.
 We offer a range of innovative pricing solutions to ensure that our services are tailored to your budget as well as your need.
 You may also find that household, contents or other insurance policies held by you or a member or your family feature provisions covering legal costs.
 We will discuss this with you when you call us.
 It is also worth noting that in order to reach agreement, especially a settlement agreement, your employer may be willing pay some or all of your legal fees.